polca/premise/docs/transform.rst

 Hydrogen
 ________

+Several pathways for hydrogen production are modeled in *premise*:

+- electrolysis
+- steam methane reforming of natural gas
+- steam methane reforming of biomethane
+- gasification of coal
+- gasification of woody biomass

+The last four pathways are modeled with and without CCS.

+Inventories for these pathways are available under:

+* premise/data/additional_inventories/lci-hydrogen-electrolysis.xlsx
+* premise/data/additional_inventories/lci-smr-atr-natgas.xlsx
+* premise/data/additional_inventories/lci-smr-atr-biogas.xlsx
+* premise/data/additional_inventories/lci-hydrogen-coal-gasification.xlsx
+* premise/data/additional_inventories/lci-hydrogen-wood-gasification.xlsx

+In case the IAM variable that relates to a given hydrogen pathway's efficiency is not available, the process' efficiency is not modified, with the exception of electrolysis, which is modified regardless.

+A scaling factor is calculated for each pathway, which is the ratio between the IAM variable value for the year in question and the current efficiency value (i.e., in 2020). *premise* uses this scaling factor to adjust the amount of feedstock input to produce 1 kg of hydrogen (e.g., m3 of natural gas per kg hydrogen).

-The process of producing hydrogen by electrolysis is expected to improve in the future.
-Upon import, *premise* adjusts the amount of electricity needed to produce 1 kg of hydrogen by electrolysis, on the basis of the following requirements, which are sourced from Bauer et al, 2022 (in review):
+If the IAM variable that relates to the efficiency of the electrolysis hydrogen process is not available, *premise* adjusts the amount of electricity needed to produce 1 kg of hydrogen by electrolysis, on the basis of the following requirements, which are sourced from Bauer_ et al, 2022:

  ==================== ======= ======= =======
   kWh/kg H2, 25 bar    2010    2020    2050